snubwoody/wakunguma.com/src/pages/blog/a-guide-to-hosting-rust.md

 --region us-east1
 ```

-> Your cloud run service does not have to be in the same region as your repository and there's no performance difference since it's only uploaded once.
+> Your cloud run service does not have to be in the same region as your repository.

-#### Jobs
-A [job](https://cloud.google.com/run/docs/create-jobs) is a program that will run it's task and exit when it's finished, it's a one-off thing as opposed to a long-lived service.
-Jobs are typically used for batch processing such as:
-- Sending bulk emails
-- Processing csv files
-- Data aggregation

-You can execute jobs manually through the CLI, REST API or the client libraries, or set the job to be run on a schedule.
+The application is now live and listening for requests at the given domain, you can control other aspects such as the maximum number of instances, the RAM, storage, secrets, etc.
 ## Fly.io
-[Fly.io](https://fly.io/) provides a good medium between control and convenience, with a single command you can get your application running.
-Fly has machines, volumes, postgres, gpus, kubernetes and more, all while making more approachable for people not experienced in DevOps.
+[Fly.io](https://fly.io/) is a platform that is more focused on developer experience while still giving you a lot of control over your infrastructure and services.
+Fly has machines, volumes, postgres, gpus, kubernetes and more.
 A machine is your typical virtual machine, an app is your entire program, which can contain machines, gpus, a database and so on.

 Fly uses a [`fly.toml`](https://fly.io/docs/reference/configuration/) config file which you can use to customise everything about you app (it also has json and yaml but toml is the default option).